ryanburnette/authentication/README.md

 ## Strategy

-This library provides an authentication strategy where you'll have a list of users who, when they initiate a signin, they receive an email, delivered by Mailgun, that contains an exchangeToken which allows them to obtain a jsonwebtoken, or token, that can be passed to requests as a header `Authorization: Bearer [token]` in order to authenticate requests.
+This library provides an authentication strategy where you'll have a list of users who, when they initiate a signin, receive an email, delivered by Mailgun, that contains an exchangeToken which allows them to obtain a jsonwebtoken, or token, that can be passed to requests as a header `Authorization: Bearer [token]` in order to authenticate requests.

 ## Configuration